ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	*
 	* See <a href='/index.php?method=hmyv2_call'>Explorer method page</a> or <a href='https://api.hmny.io/#d34b1f82-9b29-4b68-bac7-52fa0a8884b1'>Harmony API Documentation</a> for output details.
 	*
-	* @param string $to The ETH address the transaction was sent to
+	* @param string $scaddress The ETH address the transaction was sent to
 	* @param string $from The ETH address the transaction was sent from (optional)
 	* @param string $gas Gas to execute the smart contract call (optional)
 	* @param string $gasprice Gas price to execute smart contract call (optional)